tskit-dev/msprime/docs/tutorial.rst

         ts = msprime.simulate(
             sample_size=1000, Ne=1e4, length=1e7, recombination_rate=2e-8,
             mutation_rate=2e-8)
-        np.random.seed(1)
-        num_focal_mutations = 1000
+        counts = np.zeros(ts.get_num_mutations())
+        for t in ts.trees():
+            for mutation in t.mutations():
-        focal_mutations = np.sort(np.random.choice(
+                counts[mutation.index] = t.get_num_leaves(mutation.node)
-            np.arange(ts.get_num_mutations()), replace=False,
-            size=num_focal_mutations))
+        doubletons = np.nonzero(counts == 2)[0]
-        results = find_ld_sites(ts, focal_mutations, num_threads=8)
+        results = find_ld_sites(ts, doubletons, num_threads=8)
         print(
-            "found LD sites for", len(results), "random mutations out of ", ts.get_num_mutations())
+            "Found LD sites for", len(results), "doubleton mutations out of", ts.get_num_mutations())

-Here we first simulate 1000 samples of 10 megabases, and then randomly choose 1000 of the resulting mutations to be our focal mutations.
-(We wouldn't choose these randomly for real applications of course, but we can imagine picking a set of 'interesting' mutations using any number of criteria.)
-We then call the ``find_ld_sites()`` function to find all mutations that are within 1 megabase and have an :math:`r^2` statistic of less than 0.5 with these focal mutations.
+In this example, we first simulate 1000 samples of 10 megabases and find all doubleton mutations in the resulting tree sequence.
+We then call the ``find_ld_sites()`` function to find all mutations that are within 1 megabase of these doubletons and have an :math:`r^2` statistic of greater than 0.5.

-Within the ``find_ld_sites()`` function we perform these calculations in parallel using 8 threads.
-The actual calculations are done in the nested ``thread_worker()`` function, which is called once by each thread.
+The ``find_ld_sites()`` function performs these calculations in parallel using 8 threads.
+The real work is done in the nested ``thread_worker()`` function, which is called once by each thread.
 In the thread worker, we first allocate an instance of the :class:`.LdCalculator` class.
 (It is **critically important** that each thread has its own instance of :class:`.LdCalculator`, as the threads will not work efficiently otherwise.)
 After this, each thread works out the slice of the input array that it is responsible for, and then iterates over each focal mutation in turn.
 After the :math:`r^2` values have been calculated, we then find the indexes of the mutations corresponding to values greater than 0.5 using :func:`numpy.nonzero`.
 Finally, the thread stores the resulting array of mutation indexes in the ``results`` dictionary, and moves on to the next focal mutation.